 Music Director, Lutenist, Scholar

-This pursuit then took him to the United States and Britain, and included studies with James Tyler, Pat O'Brien, William Carter, and Terry McKenna. ak studied conducting with Noel Edison and Lucinda Carver, and musicology with Bruce Alan Brown and Giulio Ongaro, among others.
+After being introduced to the world of the lute by Terry McKenna and having completed a bachelors degree in historical instrument performance at Wilfrid Laurier University in Waterloo, Canada, this pursuit then took him to the United States and Britain, and included studies with James Tyler, Pat O'Brien, and William Carter. ak also studied conducting with Noel Edison, Lucinda Carver, and William Dehning, and musicology with Bruce Alan Brown and Giulio Ongaro, among others.
 He holds a doctorate in early music performance from the University of Southern California in Los Angeles, and has completed postdoctoral studies in the same area from the Guildhall School of Music and Drama in London.

 Hailed by Classical Music magazine as an 'expert on early plucked instruments' ak has performed as a continuo player, chamber musician, and as a soloist across Europe, North America, and Asia on the archlute, theorbo, Renaissance lute, and Baroque guitar.
-His performances include engagements with some of the world's finest ensembles, while currently much of his focus is on developing his own period-instrument group L'Avventura London in addition to his appearances as a guest director of various ensembles, orchestras, and opera companies internationally.
-Upcoming projects also include a solo recording with Hyperion Records.
+His performances include engagements with some of the world's finest ensembles, while currently much of his focus is on working with L'Avventura, in addition to appearances as a guest director of various ensembles, orchestras, and opera companies internationally.
+Recent projects also include a solo recording of equally-tempered music by Vincenzo Galilei with Hyperion Records.

 In London ak founded and directs L'Avventura London, a professional ensemble dedicated to a historically-informed exploration of repertoire from the sixteenth through the eighteenth centuries.
-Testifying to the ensemble's rapid rise since its formation in 2009, L'Avventura's performances have been featured on BBC Radio 3, American NPR, Australian ABC Classic FM, German KulturRadio and MDR Figaro, Austrian ORF Radio Ö1, Belgium Radio Klara, Spanish Catalunya Radio and Russian Classic FM, among others; the press has praised the group for its 'excellent musicianship' and 'an admirable understanding of Baroque performance conventions' (Gramophone), and described its performances as 'engaging, entertaining an enormous amount of atmosphere and character' (Opera News).
-L'Avventura's appearances include major festivals across the United Kingdom (including the York Early Music Festival, Brighton Early Music Festival, Gregynog Festival, and Tudeley Festival) and scheduled international performances as far afield as Brazil.
-The majority of L'Avventura's concert programmes are based on ak's original research, his performing editions, and arrangements, and regularly include modern debuts of forgotten musical treasures, along with fresh takes on more familiar and much-loved masterpieces.
+The majority of L'Avventura's projects are based on his original research, performing editions, and arrangements, and regularly include modern debuts of forgotten musical treasures, along with fresh takes on more familiar and much-loved masterpieces. ak's performances with the group, both live and recorded, have been featured on BBC Radio 3, American NPR, Radio France, Canadian CBC, Australian ABC, Classic FM, German KulturRadio and MDR Figaro, Austrian ORF Radio Ö1, Belgium Radio Klara, Spanish Catalunya Radio and Russian Classic FM, among others; the press has praised his work as a musical director for 'excellent musicianship' and 'an admirable understanding of Baroque performance conventions' (Gramophone), and described L'Avventura's performances as 'engaging, entertaining an enormous amount of atmosphere and character' (Opera News).
+L'Avventura's appearances include major festivals across the United Kingdom (including the York Early Music Festival, Lufthansa Festival of Baroque Music, Brighton Early Music Festival, Spitalfields Summer Music Festival, Petworth Festival, Cheltenham Festival, York Christmas Early Music Festival, and Gregynog Festival) and international performances in some of the worlds best known venues including the Kölner Philharmonie in Cologne, Grande Auditório Calouste Gulbenkian in Lisbon, the Queens Hall in Edinburgh, among others.
+In 2014 ak conducted L'Avventura London Orchestra, joined by the celebrated soprano Dame Emma Kirkby, countertenor Michael Chance, and the choir Chapelle du Roi, in a performance at the Queen's Chapel, St James's Palace, celebrating the three-hundredth anniversary of the ascension of the British royal family to the throne.
+L'Avventura's professional relationship with the Royal residence is now ongoing.
 L'Avventura currently records for Hyperion and Opella Nova Records.

 ak's writings on historical performance practice have been translated into French, German, Spanish, and Korean, and appear in some of the leading journals and magazines in the field.
-His affinity for re-discovering and reviving lost musical repertoires has led to an ongoing affiliation with the groundbreaking Ballad Operas Online database through Oxford University Digital Libraries, while his current projects for publication include an edition of eighteenth-century lute concerti for A-R Editions and supervision of the lute section of Francesco Geminiani Opera Omnia for Ut Orpheus Edizioni (general editor: Christopher Hogwood).
-Further, he frequently presents his research at conferences in Europe and North America; recent presentations include those at the SECEM, the Universidade Nova de Lisboa; the Handel, Purcell, and Literature conference at Senate House, University of London; the British Society for Eighteenth-Century Studies; and the Annual Meeting of the American Musicological Society in Philadelphia (USA).
+His affinity for re-discovering and reviving lost musical repertoires has led to an ongoing affiliation with the groundbreaking Ballad Operas Online database through Oxford University Digital Libraries, while his current projects for publication include an edition of eighteenth-century lute concerti for A-R Editions, as well as an upcoming performing edition (with Vanessa L Rogers and Berta Joncus) of Isaac Bickerstaffe' opera Love in a Village, to be published by Bärenreiter in 2017.
+Further, he frequently presents his research at conferences in Europe and North America; recent presentations include those at the 16th Biennial International Conference on Baroque Music in Salzburg; the SECEM, the Universidade Nova de Lisboa; the Handel, Purcell, and Literature conference at Senate House, University of London; the British Society for Eighteenth-Century Studies; and the Annual Meeting of the American Musicological Society in Philadelphia (USA).